jscript-panel/jscript-panel.github.io/docs/other/queue-viewer.md

 ## Changes

 ### 1.0.25
-- Fix bug where fb2k keyboard shortcuts were suppressed if this panel had focus.
-This affected Columns UI only.
+- Fix bug where `foobar2000` keyboard shortcuts were suppressed if this panel had focus.
+This affected `Columns UI` only.

 ### 1.0.24
 - Restore alternate line shading for `Default UI` elements.